Twisted Flicks is a monthly improv comedy show that has been making horrible movies hilarious for more than 20 years.

 Can’t make it to the show?
 Check out our refund policy.

-The movies selected for the Flick are never worse than PG, so you won’t see anything on the big screen more inappropriate than a buxom babe or a cheesy fake wound.
+The movies selected for the Flick are never worse than PG, so you won’t see anything on the big screen more inappropriate than a cheesy fake wound.
 The improvised dialog will follow suit and will stay away from objectionable language you wouldn’t normally hear on network TV.